safe-global/safe-smart-account/docs/error_codes.md

 ### General gas/ execution related
 - **GS010: Not enough gas to execute Safe transaction**
-SafeTxHash is too high or gas limit is too low to execute the transaction, keep in mind that `2500 gwei` are needed to events and `500 gwei` to perform code until execution.
+SafeTxGas is too high or gas limit is too low to execute the transaction, keep in mind that `2500 gwei` are needed to events and `500 gwei` to perform code until execution.
-Review this values and increase the `gasLimit` or reduce the `safeTxHash` according the current gas price and your requirements.

 - **GS011: Could not pay gas costs with ether**
 There are not enough funds of `ether` to execute the transaction.